The Upshaws Are BACK For More Hilarious Family Shenanigans In Part 4 Trailer

 “Guys I’ve got some news that’s been weighing heavy on my heart,” says Fields, in a tone that suggests she’s about to drop some bad news.
 Instead, what Fields shares makes the entire cast erupt in celebration.

-Created by Regina Y. Hicks and Wanda Sykes, the hit series follows charming, well-intentioned mechanic and lifelong mess Bennie Upshaw (Mike Epps), wife Regina (Kim Fields), their two young daughters (Khali Spraggins and Journey Christine), firstborn son (Jermelle Simon)–the teenage son (Diamond Lyons) he fathered with another woman (Gabrielle Dennis)–and his sardonic sister-in-law (Wanda Sykes), all without a blueprint for success.
+Created by Regina Y. Hicks and Wanda Sykes, the hit series follows charming, well-intentioned mechanic and lifelong mess Bennie Upshaw (Mike Epps), wife Regina (Kim Fields), their two young daughters (Khali Spraggins and Journey Christine), firstborn son (Jermelle Simon)–the teenage son (Diamond Lyons) he fathered with another woman (Gabrielle Dennis)–and his sardonic sister-in-law (Wanda Sykes), all without a blueprint for success, according to Deadline.

 -